Sepasad Engineering Company

 www.sepasad.com

-Owned or controlled by or acting on behalf of KAA (Khatam ol Anbia Gharargah Sazandegi Nooh), which is an Islamic Revolutionary Guard Corps (IRGC)-owned company with subsidiaries involved in the construction of the Qom/Fordow uranium enrichment site.
+Controlled by Khatam ol Anbia Gharargah Sazandegi Nooh (KAA), an Islamic Revolutionary Guard Corps (IRGC)-owned company with subsidiaries involved in building Fordow Fuel Enrichment Plant.

-Company officials include Dr. Seyed Mohsen Shakib, Abolghasem Mozaffari, and Khaje Ali; established in 1992.
+Company officials include Dr. Seyed Mohsen Shakib, Abolghasem Mozaffari, and Khaje Ali.

 Sanctions